 More Compensation Could Be Coming

-The $37 million in compensatory damages may be just the beginning for the defendant, Stephen Lanzo, and his wife.
+The $37 million in compensatory damages may be just the beginning for the plaintiff, Stephen Lanzo, and his wife.
 Early next week, the jury will return to decide whether or not award the couple any punitive damages, in addition to what has already been awarded.

 Update: The jury came back with an award of an additional $80 million for the plaintiffs, putting the grand total amount of asbestos-related compensation to be received by the Lanzos at $117 million.
 Both Johnson & Johnson and Imerys Talc have stated they will appeal the verdict.